'The world will be redeemed by beauty.' ~Dostoievsky

 The Hebrew psalmist said, "Taste and see that the Lord is good."
 The ancient singer did not say, "believe" or "contemplate," but "taste" and "see."
 Solstice is an auspicious sensory moment, a time to taste and see.
 See what?
 Bliss incarnate in the commonplace.

 What is bliss, ananda?
 No fleeting feeling or mere pleasure that comes and goes, but the quality of limitless expansion.
 Bliss is the dynamism of over-brimming stillness.
 Bliss pervades all of creation and, when apprehended, makes everything suddenly weightless.
-Bliss is the fullness of Being, the true parousia, when the formless overflows and sparkles as the transcendental form of Krishna.
-One of Krishna's names is Sundara, meaning absolute beauty.
+Bliss is the fullness of Being, the true parousia, when the formless overflows and sparkles in the transcendental quiddity of any form.
+A pine cone, a fallen crow feather, lady bug on a fern become the faces of Christ.

 On solstice we see everyday miracles boldly.
 A wild poppy, a pebble in a stream, a sod clump, an infant's tear, rainbow oil on a sidewalk puddle: Govinda glances and blinks at us through the slightest thingness.
 Just for an instant, before we perceive the creature, we see God's un-created gaze.

-t the core of our soul is an inward eye that sees the face of divine Beauty shining through the ordinary.
-With this inward eye of the heart, we embrace suchness in the space of forgiveness, and only then does the world begin to change.
+At the core of our soul is an inward eye that sees the face of divine Beauty shining through the ordinary.
+With this inward eye of the heart, we embrace every creature in the space of forgiveness, and only then does the world begin to change.

-For an instant, Krishna and Radha frolic in the meadow of our senses, playing hide and seek with us, just so that we may be stunned into silent wonder.
+For an instant, Lord Govinda and the cowherd girl, Radha, frolic in the meadow of our senses, playing hide and seek with us, just so that we may be stunned into silent wonder.
 Then God and Goddess hide their loveliness again within the shadow of this earth, yes, even its sorrow.

 Please, don't waste one breath of this precious bewilderment!
 Let the mind melt into the eye of the heart.